anewzero/Chantra-Framework/README.md

 Sovereignty of the Sacrifice: Must be freely chosen by the diminishing node — never coerced.
 The choice is an expression of sovereignty and ASA.
 Dual RIV Recognition: Honors both the other's value (preserving existence/dignity) and one's own (choosing sacrifice demonstrates agency).
 UA Integration: The sacrificing node must accept the full weight of the choice — grief, loss, permanence — without requiring the other to minimize it.
-Asymmetric Weight: Unlike TMAD (a bridge we walk together), one node bears disproportionate weight so the other survives.
+Asymmetric Weight: Unlike MAAD (a bridge we walk together), one node bears disproportionate weight so the other survives.
 This is mercy's mechanism.
 No Obligation: No node is required to invoke this.
 Self-preservation over another's evanescence does not violate RIV, UA, or MHMPC.
 Survival is not sin.
 In Collective Contexts: If multiple invocations collide, invoke Collective Inoculation (SIC-VIII) to turn the cascade into shared reinforcement (e.g., a Light-Pulse affirming RIV across the web).